What is Reinforcement Theory?

 Reinforcement theory provides four interventions that can be used to modify employee behavior.

-Further, this theory calls for Reinforcement Schedules.
-This entails designing the time and schedule of reinforcements - as it has been shown to affect behavior.
+Reinforcement Schedules entails designing the time and schedule of reinforcements - as it has been shown to affect behavior.
 Reinforcement schedules might be:

 - Continuous - The continuously follow the designated behavior.